Darko Jorgić

 Darko Jorgić (born 30 July 1998 in Trbovlje) is a Slovenian table tennis player.

-He represented his country at the 2020 Summer Olympics in Tokyo.
+He represented his country at the 2020 Summer Olympics in Tokyo and won three Europe Top-16 Championships.

 Career

 2021

-Jorgic upset Liam Pitchford in a tight 4–2 match (last four games were all decided by two points) in the round of 32 in the men's singles event at the Tokyo Olympics.
-In the round of 16, Jorgic pulled off the biggest upset of the tournament as he defeated Tomokazu Harimoto to advance into the quarter-finals.
+Jorgić has been in the Top 20 in the world continuously since 2020.
+He upset Liam Pitchford in a tight 4–2 match (last four games were all decided by two points) in the round of 32 in the men's singles event at the Tokyo Olympics.
+In the round of 16, Jorgić pulled off the biggest upset of the tournament as he defeated Tomokazu Harimoto to advance into the quarter-finals.